Angelman syndrome is a genetic disorder characterized by physical and mental disabilities. It is caused by genetic abnormalities in the gene UBE3A.

 Ruling out uniparental disomy and imprinting defects

-If the DNA methylation test is positive but the FISH test is negative, the physician will likely request a polymerase chain reaction (PCR) assay.
-This test requires a blood sample from the patient and both parents, so the child’s chromosome 15 inheritance can be determined.
-If there is no evidence of a maternal copy of chromosome 15 in the child’s DNA, the physician will diagnose the patient with Angelman syndrome, with uniparental disomy as the cause.
+If the DNA methylation test is positive but the FISH test is negative, a physician likely will request a polymerase chain reaction (PCR) assay.
+This test requires a blood sample from the patient and both biological parents.
+By comparing the sequences of chromosome 15 in each, the child’s chromosome 15 inheritance can be determined.
+If there is no evidence of a maternal copy of chromosome 15 in the child’s DNA, the physician will diagnose the patient with Angelman syndrome with uniparental disomy as the cause.

 Identifying gene mutations

-Note: Angelman Syndrome News is strictly a news and information website about the disease.
+Angelman Syndrome News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.